kohler/hotcrp/devel/manual/sessions.md

     the most relevant account for each conference.
-On receiving a request for a plain conference URL (e.g., `https://conf.hotcrp.com/` rather than `https://conf.hotcrp.com/u/1/`), HotCRP looks up the best user for that conference using `uchoice` and redirect appropriately.
+On receiving a request for a plain conference URL (e.g., `https://conf.hotcrp.com/` rather than `https://conf.hotcrp.com/u/1/`), HotCRP looks up the best user for that conference using `uchoice` and redirects appropriately.

     `uchoice` is keyed by conference session key.
 The value for a conference is a two-element list `[USERINDEX, USETIME]`. `USERINDEX` is the most